-We thought we needed to be fit so we had planned that after three weeks at home in Ireland over Christmas we would spend the final two months in Korea finishing out our contract training up for EBC by hiking the nearby mountain weekly. ….That never happened though and two months of enjoying the comforts of winter which generally involved eating, drinking and being lazy – after all you can get McDonald’s delivered!
+We thought we needed to be fit so we had planned that after three weeks at home in Ireland over Christmas we would spend the final two months in Korea finishing out our contract training up for EBC by hiking the nearby mountain weekly.
+Well … that never happened and we ended up spending the two months enjoying the home comforts of winter which generally involved eating, drinking and being lazy while it snowed outside!
 We figured we’d get fit on the hike, and we did!

 So that answers that question – any able-bodied person in reasonable physical shape can hike to EBC, even if you’ve never done an overnight hike before.

 How Much Does The Everest Base Camp Trek Cost?